Abby Martin: Free speech lawsuit

 In February 2020, Martin's booking to speak at a conference at Georgia Southern University on Critical Media Literacy was canceled when she refused to sign a pledge not to boycott Israel as required by law in the State of Georgia.
 Martin, represented by the Council on American-Islamic Relations, filed a free-speech lawsuit against the State of Georgia.
 The conference was later canceled.

 In May 2021, in a federal court hearing in Georgia, District Judge Mark Cohen ruled in Martin's favor when he found that a law created to discourage the Boycott, Divestment and Sanctions (BDS) movement was in violation of the First Amendment.
 Judge Cohen ruled that Georgia's law "prohibits inherently expressive conduct protected by the First Amendment."

-Reception

-Millennial Magazine said that Martin was an "unfiltered" media representative for the Millennial generation who reports "stories that deserve public recognition".
-Journalist Michael C. Moynihan stated that "Martin's politics are odious and frequently incoherent".
-He said her "lamentations for lost American freedom" did not equate to anti-authoritarianism and criticised her for "fail[ing] to notice Russia’s previous brutal military interventions and ongoing brutal war on terror" prior to its invasion of Crimea and for saying Hugo Chávez "cannot be dismissed as a tyrant because his voice of opposition, and others like him, serves a necessary divide to prevent global corporate enslavement and tyranny".

-James Kirchick, in a 2015 article for The Daily Beast, commented: "Thanks to her paymasters in the Kremlin, she had three years to use the network's airwaves and wildly popular YouTube channel to broadcast paranoid diatribes that would otherwise have languished in anonymity on the Internet fringe."
-Regarding her work on Venezuela, libertarian journalist and author John Stossel states that Martin "does government-funded propaganda for Telesur".

-Martin has been criticized for her past support of the 9/11 truth movement.
-In 2014 New York Times columnist Robert Mackey contrasted Martin's critical remarks on the Russian annexation of Crimea with her conviction "that the attacks of Sept.
-11, 2001, were part of a government conspiracy."
-Author and media consultant Chez Pazienza criticized Martin for being a 9/11 Truther.

-David Cromwell, British media campaigner of and co-editor of Media Lens, states that Martin is a "superb independent journalist ... who has risked her life to report what the corporate media is not telling you about Venezuela".

 Personal life

 Martin is married to her Empire Files co-producer, Mike Prysner, an Iraq War veteran.
-Martin gave birth to their first child on May 31, 2020.
-They have a second child, born on January 29, 2023.